ethereum/devp2p/rlpx.md

 - General feedback from reviewers has been that the use of a keccak256 state as a MAC accumulator and the use of AES in the MAC algorithm is an uncommon and overly complex way to perform message authentication but can be considered safe.
-- The frame encoding provides a `capability-id` field for multiplexing purposes, but this field is unused.
+- The frame encoding provides `capability-id` and `context-id` fields for multiplexing purposes, but these fields are unused.

 ### Version 5 (EIP-706, September 2017)